MohamedYoussefjo/DataPipelineETL/README.md

 This is our data pipeline for Orange Tunisia
 ## First things First :
-Execute the script setup.sh as administrator but we need to change the passwords to strong ones
+Execute the script setup.sh as administrator but we need to change the passwords to strong ones and generate another fernet key is the setup.sh